 The evaluation takes place naturally as participating members share ideas about personal works and the works of others.
 They listen as others express opinions.
 Members help make decisions about which pieces of their work to include in display exhibits.
 Members are led in a discussion of how specific paintings demonstrate the criteria developed by participation in the class.
 Staff extends the discussion by asking how various colors used in the members work invoke emotion.

 The program, as outlined begins with an introductory program and provides unique learning experiences in each member, defining the parameters of art instruction.
 Participating Muse produce creative and imaginative work that reflects: Skill development in perception, Knowledge of self, Understanding art as an expression of cultural/personal experience and, Growing skills in evaluation.

-As participation and skills increase toward Intermediate courses or Gallery Muse, active members share experiences and encourage participation and support as art activities increases member’s awareness of their physical strengths, extends and helps members develop inventive skills to "self guide" in their journey towards good mental health.
+As participation and skills increase toward Intermediate courses or Gallery Muse, active members share experiences and encourage participation and support as art activities increase member’s awareness of their physical strengths, extends and help members develop inventive skills to "self-guide" in their journey towards good mental health.

-Developing appreciation and interacting with contemporary and historic works of art is an essential part of the program.
-Art is part of all cultures and provides a way for members to understand and value their own as well as others’ process in maintaining wellness.
+Developing an appreciation and interacting with contemporary and historic works of art is an essential part of the program.
+Art is part of all cultures and provides a way for members to understand and value their own as well as others’ process of maintaining wellness.